corti-acs/KS_TFM_MadridAirQuality/README.md

     │
     ├── notebooks          <- Jupyter notebooks.
     │
-    ├── webapp           <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── webapp           <- .py files to run to get live data prediction and to launch streamlit dashboard.
+Also include different files used in this dashboard
+    │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported